QuiNovas/terraform-aws-appsync-lambda-datasource/README.md

-# terraform-aws-appsync-dynamodb-datasource
+# terraform-aws-appsync-lambda-datasource

-This module creates an AppSync datasource for a DynamoDB table.
+This module creates an AppSync datasource for a Lambda function.

 ## Authors